pvto/pvto.github.io/_posts/2016-09-14-on-generative-art.md

 I think generative art has one intrinsic fallacy.
 It is quite easy to reduce in your mind to "technology", to a bunch of possibly intimidating tools.
-But if it expresses well the relation of the creative process and a piece of art – and does this in an interesting way – well...
+But if it expresses well the relation between a creative process and a piece of art – and does this in an interesting way – well...